Meantime, here in the lanes and back streets were heard the new sounds of the city, as described by a visitor in 1835:

 We may never know for sure but it seems likely that the George & Dragon was one of these pubs where informal music sessions took place in the first half of the 19th Century.
 It was at a centre of an evolving popular sub-culture, of musical production and conspicuous consumption: the changing culture of the city street and the pub.
 This was a new battleground, of ‘risk and excitement’, of good and evil, with alcohol frequently perceived as the latter and music fluctuating between the two.

 Sing-songs – ‘probably the karaoke of its day’- took place in local pubs, and ‘in the 1830s landlords set aside back rooms in their pubs for what were termed saloon concerts’21.
-Some of the pub nights and venues were advertised as ‘free-and-easies’, a term that would have a lengthy future life, and signified an informal approach to participant entertainment, that to some would suggest the loosening of morals.
+Some of the pub nights and venues were advertised as ‘free-and-easies’, a term that would have a lengthy future life.
+It was a description that signified an informal approach to participant entertainment, and for some would suggest the loosening of morals.

 The George & Dragon’s newly acquired vaults in Oak Street – on the site of the existing middle section of the main venue of Band on the Wall, approximately between the dance floor and pillar behind the sound desk – would have many uses in the decades ahead, perhaps also as the pub back room for informal music and entertainments.
 Certainly the market attracted itinerant musicians and entertainers: